Bringing Vintage Aircraft to Life since 2010

 Total built

-After the PBY had been in service it was felt that the Catalina would benefit from hydrodynamic improvement of the hull.
-Designated PBN-1 Nomad, this was the result of the research and development of the Naval Aircraft Factory.
-These were modified aircraft, so that production of the PBY would not be disrupted.
-However the PBY-6A, which was the final production version, incorporated all of the changes introduced to the PBN-1 Nomad, and was produced from April 1944.
+After the PBY had been in service it was felt that the aircraft would benefit from hydrodynamic improvement of the hull, designated PBN-1 Nomad, this was the result of research and development by the Naval Aircraft Factory.
+So that production of the PBY would not be disrupted, these were modified aircraft.

-Working alongside the Short Sunderland the Catalina made a vital contribution in the Battle of the Atlantic and it was a Catalina that sunk the final U-boat claimed by Coastal Command, which amounted to 196.
+The PBY made a vital contribution in the Battle of the Atlantic and it was a Catalina that sunk the final U-boat claimed by Coastal Command, which amounted to 196.
 As well as serving in the Atlantic PBYs would also serve in the Pacific theatre of war and play a vital role in patrolling the Indian Ocean and the Mediterranean Sea.

 Technical Details